Transparency International: '2020 has shown corruption can kill people' | DW | 28.01.2021

 The report points to "countless lives lost due to the insidious effects of corruption undermining a fair and equitable global response" to the pandemic.

-TI's analysis says corruption has diverted funds from much-needed investment in health care, leaving some communities without doctors, equipment and also clinics and hospitals.

-"COVID-19 is not just a health and economic crisis; it's a corruption crisis and one that we're currently failing to manage," TI Chair Delia Ferreira Rubio says in the 2020 CPI summary.
+"COVID-19 is not just a health and economic crisis; it's a corruption crisis and one that we're currently failing to manage," TI Chair Delia Ferreira Rubio said in press release.

+While analyzing developments in 2020, Transparency International ranked 180 countries and territories by their perceived levels of public-sector corruption as seen by experts and businesspeople.

+Perceived corruption levels may not always be the same as actual corruption levels, but TI's 2020 Corruption Perceptions Index (CPI) is able to highlight the general impact of corruption on government activities in the countries it reviews.

 The study provides a rather grim picture of the state of affairs worldwide, saying that most countries have made little or no progress in tackling corruption in nearly a decade and adding that the current pandemic exacerbated the situation in many nations.